 Investing in agricultural skills and community leadership can mitigate the negative effects of the rural exodus and show young people that agricultural businesses and a rural economy can be a viable option for their livelihoods

-The students are being trained in an education centre, or one of 42 schools (35 primary schools, six secondary schools and one high school) in Odar Meanchey, a rural province in Northwest Cambodia 40 kilometres from the border with Thailand.
-These schools are all public schools.
+The students are being trained in an education centre, one of 42 public schools (35 primary schools, six secondary schools and one high school) in Odar Meanchey, a rural province in Northwest Cambodia 40 kilometres from the border with Thailand.

-The expected impact of ASPUS can be divided in three main areas:
+The expected impact of the programme can be divided in three main areas:

 - Social Development through knowledge sharing, leadership and skills development, and community capacity-building;